-It is anticipated that the current boring placement may shift based upon ongoing discussion with USEPA, as well as accessibility as determined in the field.
-In order to provide flexibility and adaptability regarding boring locations, as well as promote expedited USEPA and MDNR approval of this DIWP, it is proposed that borings may be relocated up to 35 feet within Areas 1 and 2.
-GPS coordinates for proposed borings in the GIS database will be updated and a log will be kept to maintain a record of changes.
+It is anticipated that some of the current boring placement may need to shift based upon physical accessibility as determined in the field.
+In order to provide flexibility and adaptability regarding boring locations, as well as promote expedited USEPA and MDNR approval of this DIWP, it is proposed that borings may be relocated up to 25 feet within Areas 1 and 2.
+Relocation beyond 25-feet with be performed in consultation with USEPA.
+Global positioning system coordinates for proposed borings in the geographical information system database will be updated, and a log will be kept maintaining a record of changes.

-The following tasks (described in Sections 3.2.1 through 3.2.5) define the scope of data gap investigation activities to be performed at the Site.
+The following tasks (described in Sections 3.2.1 through 3.2.5) define the scope of data gap investigation activities to be performed at the site.